BillyDodds/Transactions_ML/README.md

 # 2. Feature Extraction

 ## 2.1 Weekday

+*Code cell for this sub-section is a modified extract from `components/scripts/load_data.py`*

 Next, I wanted to pull out some interesting features.
 I figured whether the transaction occurred on a weekend would be telling.
 Initially I was going to just use a boolean isWeekend column marking when the weekday was 4, 5 or 6 (friday, saturday or sunday), but then I thought to let the models determine a cut off naturally, leaving the weekday as an integer.